Follow boating safety rules to make holiday weekend a safe one

 Planning ahead is also a good idea.
 Creating a float plan that provides information regarding who is on a boat as well as where it is heading and how the boat may be contacted, could be extremely beneficial should a boat accident occur.
 Likewise, so is naming someone as assistant skipper who can take over driving the boat should the primary skipper become incapacitated.
 Before heading out, a pre-departure checklist is a good final step.

 Boating accidents can lead to serious injuries and even death.
 When either of those situations occur, those impacted make seek financial compensation for the injuries or death.
 Such a case may be successful if the negligence of another person is to blame for the accident.
-For the best results in such a case it is best to contact a lawyer sooner rather than later.
+For the best results in such a case it is best to contact a personal injury lawyer in New Britain sooner rather than later.